 Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 Amid the technician shortage, your existing technicians have become more valuable than ever.
+The ongoing challenge of recruiting and retaining auto technicians makes it essential to address workforce stability and plan for the future.
 However, your service department operates best at full capacity so it’s important to have a strategy in place to recruit and retain the best talent.
-The first step is attracting the right technicians, from there you should have a framework established to keep them happy with their careers.
+Today’s auto mechanics are skilled technicians with benefits and pay that can be tremendous.
+The first step is attracting the right technicians.
+From there, you should have a framework established to keep them happy with their careers.

 Top 5 Automotive Technician Recruiting Tips